Yangervis Solarte

-Yangervis Alfredo Solarte (born July 3, 1987) is a Venezuelan professional baseball infielder for the Leones de Yucatán of the Mexican League.
+Yangervis Alfredo Solarte (born July 3, 1987) is a Venezuelan professional baseball infielder for the Conspiradores de Querétaro of the Mexican League.
 He made his MLB debut for the New York Yankees on April 2, 2014, and has also played for the San Diego Padres, Toronto Blue Jays, and San Francisco Giants.
 He has additionally played in Nippon Professional Baseball (NPB) for the Hanshin Tigers.